 - 6.1 Satisfaction of consultation obligations.
-The Parties agree that subject to 6.3, the process set out in Appendix B of this Agreement will be the means by which they will fulfill their obligations to consult on proposed Operational Plans or proposed Administrative and/or Operational Decisions and, where appropriate, the means by which British Columbia will identify potential measures to accommodate any potential adverse impacts on the Skwah First Nation's Aboriginal Interests resulting from Operational Plans or Administrative and/or Operational Decisions. - 6.2 Map may be shared.
-British Columbia may share the map attached as Appendix A, including digital versions of the map, with other provincial agencies or with a Licensee responsible for information sharing associated with Operational Plans or Administrative and/or Operational Decisions. - 6.3 SEA or RA applies.
-The Parties agree that notwithstanding 6.1: - (a) if before the Effective Date Skwah First Nation enters into a SEA, or RA that includes a consultation process which addresses forest and range management and decision making, the consultation process set out in the SEA or RA will continue after the Effective Date: - (b) if after the Effective Date Skwah First Nation enters into a SEA, or RA that includes a consultation process which addresses forest and range management and decision making, the consultation process set out in the SEA or RA will supersede and replace the consultation process set out in this Agreement for the term of the SEA or RA; and - (c) if the SEA or RA referred to in (a) or (b) comes to the end of its term or is terminated prior to the end of the Term, the consultation process set out in Appendix B of this Agreement will apply for the remainder of the Term. - 6.4 Capacity funding.
-The Parties acknowledge and agree that to assist Skwah First Nation to engage in consultation under this Agreement and in consultation under any SEA or RA that addresses but does not provide capacity funding for forest and range related consultation, Skwah First Nation will, under 1.4 of Appendix C, receive capacity funding of no less than \$35,000 per annum.
+The Parties agree that subject to 6.4, the process set out in Appendix B of this Agreement will be the means by which they will fulfill their obligations to consult on proposed Operational Plans or proposed Administrative and/or Operational Decisions and, where appropriate, the means by which British Columbia will identify potential measures to accommodate any potential adverse impacts on the Siska Band's Aboriginal Interests resulting from Operational Plans or Administrative and/or Operational Decisions. - 6.2 Traditional Territory.
+British Columbia will use the map of the Siska Band's Traditional Territory as set out in this Agreement as Appendix A, Map 1 of 2.

+- 6.3 Map may be shared.
+British Columbia may share the maps attached as Appendix A, including digital versions of the maps, with other provincial agencies or with a Licensee responsible for information sharing associated with Operational Plans or Administrative and/or Operational Decisions. - 6.4 SEA or RA applies.
+The Parties agree that notwithstanding 6.1: - (a) if before the Effective Date the Siska Band enters into a SEA, or RA that includes a consultation process which addresses forest and range management and decision making, the consultation process set out in the SEA or RA will continue after the Effective Date; - (b) if after the Effective Date the Siska Band enters into a SEA, or RA that includes a consultation process which addresses forest and range management and decision making, the consultation process set out in the SEA or RA will supersede and replace the consultation process set out in this Agreement for the term of the SEA or RA; and - (c) if the SEA or RA referred to in (a) or (b) comes to the end of its term or is terminated prior to the end of the Term, the consultation process set out in Appendix B of this Agreement will apply for the remainder of the Term. - 6.5 Capacity funding.
+The Parties acknowledge and agree that to assist the Siska First Nation to engage in consultation under this Agreement and in consultation under any SEA or RA that addresses but does not provide capacity funding for forest and range related consultation, the Siska First Nation will, under 1.4 of Appendix C, receive capacity funding of no less than \$35,000 per annum. - 6.6 Proposed Legislation.
+British Columbia agrees to inform and consult the Siska Band in relation to any proposed provincial forestry legislation that may directly impact this Agreement. - 6.7 Shared Decision Making.
+The Parties agree that in order for the Siska Band to thrive and have their Aboriginal Interests accommodated they will continue to work together towards the goal of ensuring forestry decisions are the outcome of collaboration while British Columbia works with First Nations to develop models of shared-decision making and stewardship of the forestry resources as part of the implementation of DRIPA. - 6.8 Forestry-Related Matters.
+The Parties will continue to work together and negotiate further forestry-related matters including: - (a) the relationship between Siska Band and British Columbia Timber Sales ("BCTS"), including all elements of BCTS' operations in the Territory; and - (b) forestry economic development opportunities and commercial relations with other tenure holders.